jjloomis/adobe-audition-basic-audio-editing/editing/automating-track-volume.md

 3. Click the yellow volume line slightly after the point where you would like the volume change to end.
 This will add another keyframe to the yellow volume line.
 4. Add a third keyframe to the yellow volume line at the point where you would like the volume change to occur.
 5. Click and drag the middle keyframe (either up or down) to create volume automation on the sound bite.
 6. To delete a keyframe, click it on the yellow volume bar.
-The Keyframe will become highlighted.
+The keyframe will appear highlighted.
-7. Press the Delete key (on keyboard.)
+7. Press the `Delete` key (on keyboard.)